mxagar/data_science_python_tools/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 Note that we could also create any other environment, not a game with `pygame`, following the same instructions.

+Most of the implemented code is not show in this section, the reader must look at the notebookas and the files.

+Finally, bear in mind that I had issues with the pygame online visualization, since the display window froze every time I wanted to watch the game.
+I think it is a Windows problem; the rewards and matplotlib visualizations seem to work.

 ### 7.1 Overview of the Class & Directory Structure Required by OpenAI Gym

 We need to have the following directory structure: